mamba-org/micromamba-docker/docs/shells.rst

 Supported Shells
 ================

-We have been focused on supporting use of the ``bash`` shell.
-Support for additional shells is on our :ref:`road-map-label`.
+Currently we only support the ``bash`` shell.

+We will consider supporting other shells if there is substantial community interest or a pull request.
+But thus far interest in other shells has been very limited.